• Home

 Donovan Holder wins the FMAS scholarship.

 In past years, the FMAS has sponsored a scholarship to an active member of the club.
-In 2020, Donovan Holder won the award He was the senior who was supervising tank management and also did his senior project on aquatic soft corals, growing them in a tank for sale at the FMAS frag swap.
-Currently, He is at UCF with a 100% Bright Futures Scholarship, majoring in Economics/Finance, minoring in Computers.
+In 2020, Donovan Holder won the award.
+He was the senior who was supervising tank management and also did his senior project on aquatic soft corals, growing them in a tank for sale at the FMAS frag swap.
+Currently, he is at UCF with a Bright Futures Scholarship, majoring in Economics/Finance with a minor in Computers.

 Picture